 Multi layered brick-and-mortar business and the virtual online business are as different as chalk and cheese!
 An online purchase is motivated by a desire to buy a particular product or service.
-The consumer behaviour influenced in the complex process of the former is actually the result of the motivating desire to go online.
+The consumer behavior influenced in the complex process of the former is actually the result of the motivating desire to go online.
 This was just an illustration because the user experience that we refer in our design circles is quite similar to the motivating and multilayered desire process.

 The disparity between the highest and lowest conversion rates in any industry is due to user experience and undoubtedly the main reason.
 In the same breath however, can two eCommerce websites marketing the same products and services be equally successful even if one of them has a reputation of being an inferior user experience?It is a big “NO”.